A young man sits in a coffee shop on his laptop.

 What is a credit report?

-Your credit report is a summary of your credit history and includes:
+According to Consumer Financial Protection Bureau (CFPB), your credit report is a summary of your credit history and includes:

-• Personal information.
-Your name, address, birth date, and Social Security number.
+• Personal information: Your name, address, birth date, and Social Security number.

-• Credit information.
-How many credit accounts you have open, available credit limit, account balances, payment history, the date you opened the accounts, and the name of each creditor.
+• Credit information: How many credit accounts you have open, available credit limit, account balances, payment history, the date you opened the accounts, and the name of each creditor.

-• Public record information.
-If you’ve ever filed for bankruptcy or had a foreclosure.
+• Public record information: If you’ve ever filed for bankruptcy or had a foreclosure.

 If you review your credit report from each credit bureau, you may find differences between them.
 This is because the information on your credit reports comes from financial institutions and collection agencies that may not report to all three credit bureaus.
 Reviewing your credit report from all three bureaus allows you to see if there are any differences.